bandprotocol/falcon/README.md

 ---
 ## Flow
 ### 1. Initialization
-- Initialize Tunnel Relayers
+- Initializes Tunnel Relayers
-   - Retrieves tunnel information from BandChain and target contract
+   - Fetches tunnel information from BandChain and target chains.
-   - Validates the provider and loads keys into the FreeSenders channel.
+   - Validates the provider and loads keys into the sender channel.
-- Validate Passphrase
+- Validates Passphrase
   - Checks if the user-provided passphrase matches the stored hash to ensure security.
-- Start Scheduler
+- Starts Scheduler
   - Scheduler manages periodic relaying tasks for all initialized `TunnelRelayer` instances.

 ### 2. Starting Scheduler
-The Scheduler starts execution time and tunnel synchronization tickers based on the given configuration and handles penalized tasks resulting from consecutive relay packet failures.
+The Scheduler starts execution ticker and tunnel synchronization ticker based on the given configuration, and handles penalized tasks resulting from consecutive relay packet failures.
 - Periodic Execution
-  - asynchronously trigger each `TunnelRelayer` instances to check (3.) and relay (4.) the packet
+  - Asynchronously triggers each `TunnelRelayer` instances to check (3.) and relay (4.) the packet and confirm transaction(5.).
 - Tunnels synchronization
-  - Updates tunnel information from BandChain to ensure relayers operate on the latest tunnel metadata.
+  - Updates tunnel information from BandChain to ensure that Falcon keeps all tunnels aligned and up-to-date with BandChain.
 - Handling penalty task
   - Retries failed tasks after waiting for a penalty duration, which is calculated using exponential backoff.

 ### 3. Checking Packets
-- Check Tunnel State
+- Checks Tunnel State
   - Queries tunnel information from BandChain and the target chain.
   - Validates if the target chain's tunnel is active and ensures sequence consistency.
 - Determine Next Packet